ipfs-search/ipfs-search/README.md

 ## Maintainer requested
 So terribly sorry, but hosting a search engine like this takes a considerable amount of resources (money _and_ TLC).

-As this moment, the founders of ipfs-search, moved on to bigger and better things and had to cut hosting.</p>
+As this moment, the founders of ipfs-search had to cut hosting because of the growing resources required.</p>

 If you are able to help out with either of them, mail us at info@ipfs-search.com or find us at #ipfssearch on Freenode (or #ipfs-search:chat.weho.st on Matrix).